-Javi Marroquin Shares Photos Of Briana DeJesus On Instagram; Did They Spend Thanksgiving Together?
+Javi Marroquin Shares Photos Of Briana DeJesus On Instagram: Did They Spend Thanksgiving Together?

 Javi Marroquin has spent a lot of time with Briana recently, starting with bringing his children to Disney World with her children.
 The pair had an “awesome day out,” and then put on social media that Javi was back at Briana’s apartment in Orlando.

-Since then Javi’s Instagram has been full of photos from visits to see Briana DeJesus in her Florida home, hanging out at several events and even attending his son, Lincoln’s fourth birthday party.
+Since then, Javi’s Instagram has been full of photos from visits to see Briana DeJesus in her Florida home, hanging out at several events and even attending his son, Lincoln’s, fourth birthday party.

 Javi Marroquin isn’t known to take things slow, as one of the complaints Kailyn Lowry had when she ended their marriage was that he was very clingy and wanted to be talking to her all of the time.